davidgardner11/personal-site2/PROJECT_README.md

 13. Done!
 You've created a blog post page and implemented the routing to it.
 14. Committing to github.
 [Timestamp 1:20:00]

+### Step 9: Add unit tests  ShowCOntroller, wrap up
+1. Follow instructions starting at [Timestamp 1:02:55] to create unit tests in `ShowControllerTest.php`
+2. Summary of unit tests at [Timestamp 1:08:06]
+3. Review models and factories [Timestamp 1:08:30]
+4. Add a new column "published" (boolean).
+Run `php artisan make:migration alter_blog_posts_add_published --table=blog_posts` and follow instructions [Timestamp 1:09:30]
+5. Update all the files to handle this new column
+7. That's it!
+All done!
+Committing final updates to GitHub.
+App works fine as does `php artisan test` .
+[Timestamp 1:17:30]